udirno/gmail-promo-agent/docs/blog/how-we-built-gmail-promo-agent-with-claude.md

 I wanted something simple: a tool that could scan my Gmail, pull out all the promo codes, and put them in one place where I could actually find them.
 But I wasn't willing to hand over my Gmail credentials to some random web app.
 I needed something that ran locally on my computer and kept my data private.

-So I built it.
 With Claude's help, I went from idea to working tool in one day.

 ## What I Built